SeaGL/seagl.github.io/_posts/2025-06-13-keynote-announcement.md

 tags: '2025'
 ---

 Happy Friday the 13th!
-We are thrilled to announce our keynote speakers for the 13th Seattle GNU/Linux conference:
+We are thrilled to announce our keynote speakers for the 13th Seattle GNU/Linux Conference:

 ## Esther Jang